Mina-TJ/Predicting-High-Price-Homes-in-Ames-Iowa/README.md

 # Predicting High-Price Homes in Ames, Iowa
 https://mina-tj.github.io/Predicting-High-Price-Homes-in-Ames-Iowa/

-This repository contains an academic classification and probability modeling project using the Ames Housing dataset.
+This repository contains an academic classification and probability modeling assignment using the Ames Housing dataset.

 The goal of the project is to predict whether a home belongs to the high-price segment